-The e-commerce sector is also expected to witness a significant growth owing to the fact that customers are now avoiding crowded areas and have preferring shopping digitally which has also fuelled the growth of digital payment options during the pandemic.
+The e-commerce sector is also expected to witness significant growth since customers are now avoiding crowded areas and have preferring shopping digitally which has also fuelled the growth of digital payment options during the pandemic.
 Additionally, the market for Voice over Long-Term Evolution (VoLTE) has also grown at a noticeable rate owing to the rapid increase in the adoption of WhatsApp, messenger, skype, hangouts and other platforms like this owing to the government regulations which encouraged social distancing.

-With customers spending a lot more time working and living at home, the market for cloud related services has also witnessed a rapid growth with cloud gaming services being one of them.
+With customers spending a lot more time working and living at home, the market for cloud-related services has also witnessed rapid growth with cloud gaming services being one of them.
 The customers have opted for gaming services as well.